 This is the eighth full month that I’ve been living out of my car, and what a crazy experience it’s been.
 I’m currently considering getting an apartment because my car is nearing the end of it’s life and I don’t want to buy another.
 Before I do that though, I thought I would share the pearls of wisdom I’ve acquired during my months in my home on wheels.

-Why Live In a Car?
+Why Live In a Car by Choice?

 This is a valid question, and everyone will likely have a different set of reasons.
 I’ll share my personal rationale with the hopes that you can discover your own.